ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

  * Blacklisted Status
  * Created by
  * Created Time Stamp
-1. Zonal Admin will provide the username as per approved standard of a country.
+1. Zonal Admin will provide the user name as per approved standard of a country.
 1. The system triggers an activation link to the newly created user after the user is successfully created.
 The activation link will expire after certain times (Expire time is configurable).
 1. Once the user receives the link, he/she can set up the password as mentioned in the following: